ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

 Introducing Copter
 ==================

-Copter is an advanced open-source autopilot system for multicopters, helicopters, and other rotor vehicles.
+Copter is an advanced open-source autopilot system for multicopters, :ref:`traditional single/dual rotor helicopters <traditional-helicopters>`, and other rotor vehicles.
 It offers a :ref:`wide variety of flight modes <flight-modes>` from fully manual to fully autonomous.

 .. image:: ../images/copter-introduction-diagram.jpg
     :target: ../_images/copter-introduction-diagram.jpg